jlarmstrongiv/tracecamp-winter-2020/README.md

 ## 🧯 Issues / Contribute

-If you find a problem within the repository please submit an issue.
-Or if you can fix it, submit a pull request.
+If you find a problem within the repository feel free to create an issue or message us on discord.